 “Well, no, but –” Yali laughed suddenly.
 “I suppose if I’m asking you to be willing to hurt me for the sake of the plan, it’s only fair if I’m willing to hurt you for the sake of the plan.”

 “Heh, that is kind of funn— Wait a minute, when were you going to ask me to actually hurt you?!
 I thought the point was to not hurt you!”

 “Oh.
 I, I guess I hadn’t gotten to that part yet.”
 Yali put her finger on the paper again.
 “What we’ve talked about so far are just the defenses on this side of the wall.
 But we can also think about defenses on the other side.
 I mean, in case you do get angry enough to hurt me even though you love me.
 Even if that happens, we can still avoid the worst case, if you hurt me in a way that doesn’t kill me.
 So –”

 “No way!”
 I said.
-“Are you seriously suggesting I practice hurting you on purpose just so that I can do it in a way that doesn't kill you?!
-That's – whatever, fine, I get it, I might have to do some things I don't want to do, but even looking past that, this can't be a good idea, can it?
-If I get used to hurting you, that's like breaking down my own barriers for free.”
+“Are you seriously suggesting I practice hurting you on purpose just so that I can do it in a way that doesn’t kill you?!
+That can’t be a good idea, can it?
+If I get used to hurting you, that’s like breaking down my own barriers for free!”